About Sponsored Programs

 Over the past three years, CCAC has used Perkins Grant funds to provide professional development opportunities to staff, students and faculty, including:

-- Workshops for Nursing students
+- Test taking preparation workshops for Nursing students

 - Seminars for female students on non-traditional occupations

 Perkins Grant funding has enabled CCAC to invest in labor market research tools for students and counselors, including Career Coach, a software program available to students to aid in their job search and career exploration; data includes available openings in the Southwestern Pennsylvania region, wage trends and academic programs at CCAC that provide the necessary credentials for entry-level positions.
-College counselors can administer the Kuder Journey career assessment tests to help students choose a career path.

 Due to federal grant guidelines, the Perkins Grant staff members cannot assist students with developmental coursework.
 Furthermore, the Perkins Grant does not provide funds directly to students, but instead funds a variety of programs designed to help Career & Technical Education students succeed.